American Chamber of Commerce in Taiwan: Taiwan Business TOPICS

-The Chamber's flagship publication provides year-round reporting and policy analysis in support of Chamber advocacy.
+The chamber's flagship publication provides year-round reporting and policy analysis in support of chamber advocacy.
 First issued in 1969, TOPICS has become the definitive voice on the Taiwan business climate for executives, government officials, the media, and academics.
 The magazine appears monthly and enjoys widespread distribution to prominent officials, elected representatives, and think tanks in the United States and Taiwan.
 The June issue is devoted to the Taiwan White Paper.

 Hsieh Nien Fan

 An AmCham tradition since 1970, the Hiseh Nien Fan (End of the Year) banquet is an opportunity to thank Taiwan government officials for their assistance in the previous year.
-Customarily, the president of the country is the keynote speaker.
+Customarily, Taiwan's sitting president is the keynote speaker.
+In 2023, American Institute in Taiwan chair Laura Rosenberger delivered remarks.

-Washington “Doorknock”
+Washington "Doorknock"

-Once a year, an AmCham delegation meets with senior officials in the U.S. Administration and on Capitol Hill to discuss international business concerns regarding U.S.-Taiwan trade and commerce.
+Once a year, an AmCham delegation meets with senior officials in the U.S. administration and on Capitol Hill to discuss international business concerns regarding U.S.–Taiwan trade and commerce.

+Surveys

+A late 2022 AmCham Taiwan survey found that 33% of company respondents said their operations were "significantly disrupted" amid rising tensions in cross-strait relations.

 History

 AmCham registered with the Taipei City Government on 14 September 1951.
-The heads of five U.S. companies—three trading companies and the oil companies Caltex and Standard Vacuum (the precursor of both Exxon and Mobil)—joined together originally to lobby Washington to open Taiwan's procurement of equipment, raw materials, and commodities to U.S. private companies.
+The heads of five U.S. companies—three trading companies and the oil companies Caltex and Standard Vacuum (the precursor of both Exxon and Mobil)—joined originally to lobby Washington to open Taiwan's procurement of equipment, raw materials, and commodities to U.S. private companies.

 After this early success, AmCham grew, with early members including Eli Lilly, Mattel, Timex, and distributors for U.S. motion pictures.
-By the 1960s, the Chamber was developing into an active professional organization: In 1967, it held its first formal breakfast meeting; in 1968, it became a founding member of the new Asia-Pacific Council of American Chambers (APCAC); and in 1969, AmCham published the first issue of its bimonthly magazine, now called Taiwan Business TOPICS.
+By the 1960s, the chamber was developing into an active professional organization: In 1967, it held its first formal breakfast meeting; in 1968, it became a founding member of the new Asia-Pacific Council of American Chambers (APCAC); and in 1969, AmCham published the first issue of its bimonthly magazine, now called Taiwan Business TOPICS.